mike-hanson/jsSubstitute/README.md

 ### v2.0.0 - Breaking Change
 Following the changes to support substitutes for functions I encountered some conflicts that I could not resolve after updating some of my test suites.
 So I have made a breaking change to avoid the conflicts, hence bumping the major version of this library.

-Once you upgrade to v2.* any tests that pass a custom matcher function to **recievedWith** you will fail and probably break because this is no longer supported.
+Once you upgrade to v2.* any tests that pass a custom matcher function to **receivedWith** will fail and probably break because this is no longer supported.
 Instead you must use the **matchUsing** factory method of **substitute.arg**.

 ```javascript
 var arg = substitute.arg;